 In 1983, Dr. Gibson received his Ph.D. from Stanford University in Sociology with a concentration in organizational behavior and communication theory.
 His dissertation was on the management of innovation.
 During 1999-2000, Dr. Gibson was a Fulbright Scholar at Insituto Superior Tecnico, Lisbon, Portugal and 1994-1995 was Professor II at Tromso University, Norway.
-Since conducting a research and study visit to Belize in 2004, Dr. Gibson has worked with international colleagues to launch The Belize Foundation to help fund research, education, and entrepreneurial development opportunities for Belizean and international scholars and students.
+Since conducting a research and study visit to Belize in 2004, Dr. Gibson has worked with the academic, business, and government sectors in Belize as well as international colleagues to launch The Belize Foundation to help fund research, education, and entrepreneurial development opportunities for Belizean and international scholars and students.